Splitgate 2

 Splitgate 2 is a free-to-play first-person shooter developed and published by 1047 Games.
 A successor to Splitgate (2019), it was released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S in June 2025.
+Following a lackluster response to the game's original launch, it returned to beta a month later and was relaunched as Splitgate: Arena Reloaded on December 17, 2025.

 Gameplay

 Splitgate 2 is a first-person shooter.
 Players can place portals between two points on a map, and they can fire weapons or travel through those portals.
 The game features several gameplay modes.
 In addition to the round-based team deathmatch mode, the game introduces Hot Zone, a mode similar to King of the Hill.
 In Hot Zone, respawn time gradually increases as a match progresses, though successful eliminations will lower the respawn time.
 Splitgate 2 also has a 60-player battle royale mode. and a map creator named the Lab.

 The game has three factions of characters, with each having their own unique gameplay mechanics.
 The faction "Aeros" is fast and agile for players who prefer fast-paced gameplay; Meridian is a support-focused faction that can heal allies, detect enemy location, and track an enemy's health level; Sabrask focuses mainly on using defensive strategies rather than using portals, and players can place "smart walls" that block enemy attacks.